IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumegroup.md

 To assign a PVC to a specific volume group add a label within the PVC, matching the selector of the volume group.

-**Note:** PVCs that belong to a volume group must first be removed from the assigned volume group in order to be deleted.
+PVCs that belong to a volume group must first be removed from the assigned volume group in order to be deleted.{: restriction}